This page presents additional information about the Vital Syllabus project, in the form of answers to “frequently asked questions”.

 A: See this page.

 11. Project leadership

-Q: Who is behind the Vital Foresight project?
+Q: Who is behind the Vital Syllabus project?

 Other members of the core team will be announced shortly.